 I regularly teach courses in medieval Jewish history (HIST341/RELG331), modern Jewish History (HIS 342/RELG332), and the history of the Holocaust (HIST 441).
 I have also taught a seminar course on the historiography of genocide (one of the HIST 490 offerings).
 I am cross-appointed to the Department of Classical, Near Eastern and Religious Studies.
 In that department, I have offered courses in Jewish-Christian Relations (RELG 309), Jewish Responses to Catastrophe (RELG 310), Jews and Judaism in Canada (RELG 312) and Concepts and Methods in the Study of Religion (RELG 370).

-I am currently supervising MA and PhD students working on various topics in the history of North American Jewry.
+I am currently supervising MA and PhD students working on various topics in modern Jewish history.
 If you are considering working under my supervision, please feel free to contact me so that we can discuss your interests.